jianer123/plotly.py/python/creating-and-updating-figures.md

 Graph object figures support an `update_layout()` method that may be used to update multiple nested properties of a figure's layout.

-Here is an example of updating the text and font size of a figure's title using `update_layout()`.
+Here is an example of updating the text and font size of a figure's self using `update_layout()`.

 ```python
 import plotly.graph_objects as go